 For a few days each year, some states offer a “sales tax holiday” right around back-to-school time when shoppers can buy specified items tax-free.
 This is a great way to save on back-to-school necessities like clothes, shoes, and other school supplies.
 To see if your state participates in the sales tax holidays, click here.

 Looking for backpacks and lunch bags?
-Pottery Barn Kids has an adorable collection of both, and they offer a 10% in-store military discount.
+Pottery Barn Kids has an adorable collection of both, and they offer a 15% in-store military discount.

 Does your child need a little extra help with homework and studying?
 Tutor.com, where expert tutors are online 24/7, offers free tutoring for military families.

 Do you have older kids getting ready for college testing? eKnowledge donates their SAT and ACT College Test Preparation Programs to service members and their families.
 You pay only a minimal price per standard program to cover the cost of materials, processing, distribution and customer service.
-Click here to learn more.

-AT&T Wireless, Boost Mobile, ntelos Wireless, Sprint, T-Mobile, US Cellular and Verizon all offer military discounts, so if you’re in the market for new cell phone plans to keep in touch with your active student, you have a great variety to choose from.
+AT&T Wireless, Boost Mobile, Sprint, US Cellular and Verizon all offer military discounts, so if you’re in the market for new cell phone plans to keep in touch with your active student, you have a great variety to choose from.
 (Some offer military discounts on devices and accessories as well.)

 Don’t forget that the Navy Exchange (NEX), the Marine Corps Exchange (MCX) and the Army and Air Force Exchange (AAFES) all offer price matching.
 That means if you see a lower price for the same item at another store, bring proof to the Exchange and you can buy that item for the competitor’s price.
-Click here for more details.

 |Family Education Family and Spouse Deals and Discounts Personal Finances Clothing Apparel & Accessories Computers and Software Cellular and Wireless Communication Shoes Featured|